aio-libs/aiohttp/docs/third_party.rst

 Others
 ------

-The list of libs which are exists but not enlisted in former categories.
+The list of libraries which are exists but not enlisted in former categories.

 They are may be perfect or not -- we don't know.